Bobby Okereke: Indianapolis Colts

 Okereke was selected by the Indianapolis Colts in the third round (89th overall) of the 2019 NFL draft.
 The pick was announced by former Colts punter Pat McAfee.
 He made his NFL debut in the season opener against the Los Angeles Chargers.
 He earned his first career start in Week 3 against the Atlanta Falcons.
 In Week 13 against the Tennessee Titans, Okereke recorded a strip sack on Ryan Tannehill which was recovered by teammate Justin Houston in the 31–17 loss.
 This was Okereke's first career sack in the NFL.
 In the 2019 season, he recorded one sack, 65 total tackles, two passes defended, and two forced fumbles.

 In Week 5 of the 2020 season against the Cleveland Browns, Okereke recorded his first career interception off a pass thrown by Baker Mayfield during the 32–23 loss.
 In the 2020 season, he recorded 72 total tackles, one interception, and six passes defended.

 In the 2021 season, Okereke started in all 17 games.
 He finished with one sack, 132 total tackles, two interceptions, and four passes defended.

 In the 2022 season, Okereke started in all 17 games.
 He finished with 151 total tackles, five passes defended, and two forced fumbles.

 New York Giants

 On March 16, 2023, Okereke signed a four-year contract with the New York Giants.
 In the 2023 NFL season, he recorded 149 total tackles, 11 tackles for loss, 2.5 sacks, 4 forced fumbles, 2 interceptions, and 10 passes defensed.
 Okereke, along with teammate Xavier McKinney, were the only defenders in the NFL to not miss a snap in the entire season.
 In the 2024 season, he had two sacks, 93 tackles, three passes defended, three forced fumbles, and two fumble recoveries.

+During Week 18 of the 2025 season, Okereke was named the NFC Defensive Player of the Week for his two turnovers that lead to 10 points and a 34–17 Giants win over the Dallas Cowboys.
+Okereke finished 2025 with a team-leading 143 tackles.
+On March 4, 2026, Okereke was released by the Giants.

+Carolina Panthers

+On August 31, 2026, Okereke signed with the Carolina Panthers.